 A foyer section with additional Sunday school classes was added in the summer of 1966, and, in 1973, a two storey educational wing was added.

-In the spring of 2014 the congregation decided to change the name from Black Creek Mennonite Brethren Church to Black Creek Community Church to be more inviting to those who may not understand what it means to follow Jesus as a Mennonite Brethren.
+In the spring of 2014 the congregation decided to change the name from Black Creek Mennonite Brethren Church to Black Creek Community Church to be more understood to those who may not have a historical background what it means to follow Jesus as a Mennonite Brethren.

 Article cited: Goerz, John A. and Hugo Friesen.
 "Black Creek Mennonite Brethren Church (Black Creek, British Columbia, Canada)."
 Global Anabaptist Mennonite Encyclopedia Online.
 November 2010.
 Web.
 19 Nov 2015.
 More Information